Emergence of Hierarchical Emotion Organization in Large Language Models: Hierarchical Organization of Emotions in LLMs

 In our first experiment (Exp.
 1), we apply our method to large language models by first constructing a dataset of 5000 situation prompts generated by GPT-4o, each reflecting diverse emotional states (Fig.~\ref{fig:overview-hierarchy}, Top).
 For each prompt, we append the phrase ``The emotion in this sentence is'' and extract the probability distribution over the next token predicted by various sized Llama models, which represents the model’s understanding of emotions in each situation.
 Using the 100 most likely emotions for each prompt, we construct the matching matrix as described in Section 3.1, which is then used to build the hierarchy tree.
 Further details can be found in Appendix \ref{sec:hierarchy-data-generation-and-models}.

 We find that with increasing scale, LLMs develop more complex hierarchical organization of emotions.
 Fig.~\ref{fig:tree-compare-diff-models-all} shows the hierarchical emotion trees generated by our method for (a) Llama 3.1 8B, (b) Llama 3.1 70B, and (c) Llama 3.1 405B models.
 A smaller model, GPT-2 (not shown), lacks a meaningful tree structure, suggesting a limited hierarchy in its emotion understanding.
 In contrast, Llama models with increasing parameter counts—8B, 70B, and 405B—exhibit progressively complex tree structures.

 The extracted tree structure reveals two important dimensions: the breadth of emotional understanding (represented by the number of nodes) and the depth of emotional comprehension (shown through hierarchical relationships).
 The number of nodes correlates with the LLM's vocabulary size of emotions, while tree depth indicates how sophisticated the model is in grouping related emotions.
 To quantify the complexity of these hierarchies, we compute the total path length, or the sum of the depths of all nodes in the tree.
-As shown in Fig.~\ref{fig:scaling-law-total-pcath-length}, larger models have larger total path length, indicating richer and more structured internal emotion organization.
+As shown in Fig.~\ref{fig:scaling-law-total-path-length}, larger models have larger total path length, indicating richer and more structured internal emotion organization.
 This pattern remains consistent across different threshold selections (see Fig.~\ref{fig:scaling-law-threshold} in the Appendix).
 The distance measures in the emotion tree capture both depth and branching, making them useful for comparing models.
 They can also be used as a reward for the model, potentially improving the model's performance in downstream tasks such as persuasion and negotiation.